stefanpems/stefanpems.github.io/_posts/2022-04-25-Logic App and M365DAPI.md

 Recently I needed to create a Logic App to execute periodically a specific Kusto query against the Advanced Hunting tables of Microsoft Defender for Identity (MDI).

 Logic App Standard and Power Automate Premium have a native connector for Microsoft Defender for Endpoint (MDE): [https://docs.microsoft.com/en-us/connectors/wdatp/](https://docs.microsoft.com/en-us/connectors/wdatp/).
 It includes an Advanced Hunting action, allowing to run a Kusto query against the tables related to MDE.
-Adding that action to a Logic App workflow is strightforward: it simply asks to sign-in once, so that it creates the connection to the MDE service API, and the KQL query to execute.
+Adding that action to a Logic App workflow is strightforward: it simply asks to sign-in once, so that it creates the connection to the MDE service API; then it is only necessary to specify the KQL query that should be executed.
-Unfortunately, it seems that you can't use this connector for querying tables not related to MDE: in my experience, you get an error.
-For example, this is what I get when trying to query tables related to MDI:
+Unfortunately, in my experience this connector doesn't allow to query tables not related to MDE.
+For example, this is the error that I got when I tried to use that action to query tables related to MDI:

 ![error-failed-to-resolve-table](https://raw.githubusercontent.com/stefanpems/stefanpems.github.io/f7186a6c1fc3314362cd8aae60e5a31317fdac82/assets/2022-04-25-Logic%20App%20and%20M365DAPI/error-mdi-table-in-mde-query.png)